 Macros is a piece of code that hold the set of instructions to perform a certain set of operation in Excel.
 It is a program code stored in an Excel workbook to perform a pre-defined sequence of tasks.
 After we create the macro code, we can save this macro code.
 Then, we can reuse it whenever we have to perform the same set of tasks.
 Hence, we can use macros to repeat all the time-consuming tasks and save a lot of time with just a click of a button.

 Often we confuse Macros with VBA.
 But, there is a difference between these two.
 A macro is a piece of code written using the Visual Basic for Applications (VBA) programming language.

 - How to View the Code of MACROS?

 - How to Save the Recorded Macro in Excel?

 - Recommended Articles

-- Macro is a piece of code written by using visual basic for application language to perform quick tasks on a routine basis.
+- Macro is a piece of code written using VBA to perform quick tasks on a routine basis.

 - Macros are available under the Developer tab.

 - Visual Basic for Application(VBA) is the programming language created by Microsoft to automate all the manual and routine tasks in Excel.